Updated March 24, 2023

 Step 10: When the function is created there will be a URL provided.

 Step 11: Paste the URL in the browser address bar and you will see the response based on the code written in the function.

 Advantages and Disadvantages

 - The biggest advantage of this is its serverless execution, the developer doesn’t need to worry about the management of the server.

 - Supports a variety of programming languages such as python, java, c#, NodeJS, etc.

 - Supports all security services provided by Azure such as Azure active directory etc.

 - Very easy to trigger functions based on various events.

 - It can be developed by a web-based tool or any other build tool based on developer choice.

 - As it is a very lightweight code, provides smooth execution.

-- Vendor-lock is the biggest drawback of this functions.
+- Vendor-lock is the biggest drawback of this function.

 - It is very difficult to run code deployed in Azure function outside the azure environment.

-- As the language used in function app such as java, NodeJS, etc are not specialized but code to establish a connection between resources is specific to azure.
+- The language used in function app such as java, NodeJS, etc are not specialized but the code to establish a connection between resources is specific to azure.